sp-etx/friendlysam/docs/model-basics.rst

 Interconnected parts
 -----------------------

 Friendly Sam is made for optimization-based modeling of interconnected parts, producing and consuming various resources.
 For example, an urban energy system may have grids for district heating, electric power, fossil gas, etc. Consumers, producers, storages and other parts are connected to each other through these grids.
-Friendly Sam is made with this type of models in mind.
-Friendly Sam models make heavy use of the :class:`~friendlysam.parts.Part` class and its subclasses like :class:`~friendlysam.parts.Node`, :class:`~friendlysam.parts.FlowNetwork`, :class:`~friendlysam.parts.Cluster`, :class:`~friendlysam.parts.Storage`, etc. We will introduce these in due time, but first a few general things about :class:`~friendlysam.parts.Part`.
+To describe these relations, Friendly Sam models make heavy use of the :class:`~friendlysam.parts.Part` class and its subclasses like :class:`~friendlysam.parts.Node`, :class:`~friendlysam.parts.FlowNetwork`, :class:`~friendlysam.parts.Cluster`, :class:`~friendlysam.parts.Storage`, etc. We will introduce these in due time, but first a few general things about :class:`~friendlysam.parts.Part`.

 Parts have indexed constraints
 -------------------------------